convergence-rfq/convergence-program-library/.autodoc/docs/markdown/rfq/js/generated/instructions/fundCollateral.md

 [View code on GitHub](https://github.com/convergence-rfq/convergence-program-library/rfq/js/generated/instructions/fundCollateral.js)

-This code defines two functions and three variables related to funding collateral for a financial protocol.
-The `fundCollateralStruct` variable is a `BeetArgsStruct` object that defines the structure of the arguments needed to fund collateral.
-The `fundCollateralInstructionDiscriminator` variable is an array of bytes that serves as a unique identifier for the `fundCollateral` instruction.
-The `createFundCollateralInstruction` function takes in `accounts`, `args`, and `programId` as arguments and returns a `TransactionInstruction` object that can be used to fund collateral.
+This code defines two functions and three variables related to the Convergence Program Library.
+The purpose of this code is to create a fund collateral instruction for the Convergence protocol.

-The `createFundCollateralInstruction` function first serializes the `args` object using the `fundCollateralStruct` structure and adds the `fundCollateralInstructionDiscriminator` to the serialized data.
-It then creates an array of `keys` that includes the user's account, user tokens, protocol, collateral info, collateral token, and token program.
-If there are any additional accounts needed, they are added to the `keys` array as well.
-Finally, the function creates a `TransactionInstruction` object using the `programId`, `keys`, and serialized `data`, and returns it.

-This code is likely part of a larger project that involves a financial protocol that requires collateral to be funded.
-The `createFundCollateralInstruction` function can be used to create a transaction that funds collateral for this protocol.
-The `fundCollateralStruct` and `fundCollateralInstructionDiscriminator` variables are used to define the structure of the arguments and the unique identifier for the `fundCollateral` instruction.

-Example usage of the `createFundCollateralInstruction` function:
+The first variable, `fundCollateralStruct`, is an instance of the `BeetArgsStruct` class from the `@convergence-rfq/beet` package.
+It defines the structure of the arguments required for the fund collateral instruction.
+The `fundCollateralStruct` instance has two fields: `instructionDiscriminator` and `amount`.

+The second variable, `fundCollateralInstructionDiscriminator`, is an array of 8 bytes that serves as a unique identifier for the fund collateral instruction.

+The first function, `createFundCollateralInstruction`, takes three arguments: `accounts`, `args`, and `programId`.
+It creates a transaction instruction for the fund collateral instruction using the `web3.TransactionInstruction` class from the `@solana/web3.js` package.
+The `accounts` argument is an object that contains the required accounts for the instruction.
+The `args` argument is an object that contains the arguments for the instruction.
+The `programId` argument is the public key of the program that will execute the instruction.

+The second function, `__importStar`, is a utility function that imports all exports from a module as properties on an object.
+It is used to import the `splToken`, `beet`, and `web3` modules.

+The remaining code defines three utility functions: `__createBinding`, `__setModuleDefault`, and `Object.defineProperty`.
+These functions are used to create bindings between objects and properties, set default values for objects, and define properties on objects, respectively.

+Overall, this code is a small part of the Convergence Program Library and is used to create a fund collateral instruction for the Convergence protocol.
+Developers can use this code to create their own fund collateral instructions for the Convergence protocol.

+Example usage:

 ```
 const accounts = {